 Education: Attended University of Iowa in the late 1950s; University of South Dakota, B.A. in political science, 1962

-Other Facts: Nominated for 39 Emmy awards and won eleven: ten competitive and one honorary.
+Nominated for 39 Emmy awards and won 10.
+Also received an honorary Emmy.

 Won two Peabody awards.

 1962-1965 - Morning news editor for a television station in Omaha, Nebraska.

 1966 - Joins NBC as an anchor and correspondent at an affiliate station in Los Angeles.

 1973 - Becomes NBC’s White House correspondent and weekend news anchor.

 1976-1982 - Hosts “Today,” taking over for Jim Hartz.